dievri/krokodil/README.md

 ## Deployment

 1. Clone this git repository
+2. `cd` to directory
-2. Run command
+3. Run command
 `
 docker-compose up
 `

-Images will be stored in /tmp folder of OpenResty container Database snapshots saved in /data folder of redis container
+- Images will be stored in /tmp folder of OpenResty container

+- Database snapshots saved in /data folder of redis container

 ## Built With